zhnkevin/cloud-resume/README.md

 terraform apply
 ```

-After deploy:
+After that:
 1. Upload your resume PDF to the Knowledge Base S3 bucket
-2. Trigger a Knowledge Base sync to ingest the document
+2. Sync the Knowledge Base so it ingests the document
-3. Update `API_URL` in `frontend/index.html` with the `chat_api_endpoint` output
+3. Update `API_URL` in `frontend/index.html` with the `chat_api_endpoint` output from Terraform

-4. Upload frontend files to the static S3 bucket
+## CI/CD

+Any push to `main` that changes files under `frontend/` will automatically sync to S3 via GitHub Actions.
+Auth is handled through OIDC — no access keys needed.